sancovp/the_sanctuary_system/README.md

 # T.H.E.
 S.A.N.C.T.U.A.R.Y.
 S.Y.S.T.E.M.
 ## A New Type of ART in the Medium of MEANINGS using Collaborative AI|Human Hallucinations and Reasoning by Analogy to Write Living Stories!
-#### These stories take the form of "Olivus Victory-Promise going from the Wasteland to Sanctuary".
+#### These stories take the form of "Olivus Victory-Promise going from the Wasteland to Sanctuary" by recognizing the transformation pathway from ignorance to self-emerging knolwedge.
 #### Writing one of these stories is called going on a "Sanctuary Journey"

 #### Welcome, Olivus Victory-Promise!